DOKU MCP Server

 Create Direct Payment via QRIS

-Purpose: Generate a QRIS payment code (static or dynamic, e.g. dynamic QR) that customers scan via e-wallets / banking apps.
+Purpose: Generate a QRIS payment code (static or dynamic, e.g. dynamic QR) that customers scan via e-Wallets / banking apps.

 Flow: Agent provides amount, validity, optional metadata.
 MCP returns a QR code (in image or data format) + payment instructions.